How to Crate Train a Puppy: 8 Simple & Effective Steps

 Step 2: Prepare the Crate

-Should You put puppy pads in a crate?
+Should You Put Puppy Pads in a Crate?

-- Feeding meals in the crate.
+- Feed meals in the crate – Food = happiness.

 Game Time!